zynayumi/libzynayumi/README.md

 - **Tone transpose:** global transpose in semitone.
 Ranges from -24 to +24.

+- **Tone Spread** detune the second and third voices respectively by minus and plus the spread expressed in semintone.
+Ranges from 0.0 to 0.5.

 - **Noise time:** time the noise generator is played in second.
   Ranges from 0.0 to +inf.